National Security Agency

 One of the first NSA products to be developed after WWII was the

 It was introduced in the 1950s and was partly based

 on the war-time SIGABA.

-The KL-7 was used by the US Military and some of their allies (NATO).
+The KL-7 was used by the US Military and its NATO allies.

 The daily keys were distributed on paper key lists.